JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

 ### Background

-In the recent years there have been several breakthroughs in the field of Reinforcement Learning with several practical applications where RL bots have been able to achieve superhuman performance.
+In the recent years there have been several breakthroughs in the field of Reinforcement Learning with numerous practical applications where RL bots have been able to achieve superhuman performance.
 This has also been reflected in the industry where several cutting edge solutions have been developed based on RL (Tesla Motors, AutoML, DeepMind data center cooling solutions just to name a few).

 One of the most notorious challenges in RL is the lack of reliable environments for training RL agents.
 Offline RL has played a pivotal role in solving this problem by removing the need for the agent to interact with the environment to improve its policy over time.
 This brings forth the problem of having reliable tests to verify the performance of RL algorithms.
 Such tests are facilitated by standard datasets ([RL Unplugged](https://arxiv.org/abs/2006.13888), [D4RL](https://arxiv.org/abs/2004.07219) to name a few) that are used to train Offline RL agents and benchmark against other algorithms and implementations.
 [ReinforcementLearningDatasets.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/tree/master/src/ReinforcementLearningDatasets) provides a simple solution to access various standard datasets that are available for Offline RL benchmarking across a variety of tasks.